-The Colworth Medal is a prestigious annual award for outstanding research by a young biochemist of any nationality who has carried out the majority of their work in the UK or RoI.
-Donated in 1963 by Unilever Research Colworth Laboratory, the award is made to a scientist who is 35 years of age or under, at the time of the awards nomination deadline (31 January).
+The Colworth Medal is a prestigious annual award for outstanding research by a young biochemist of any nationality who has carried out the majority of their work in the UK or Republic of Ireland.
+Donated in 1963 by Unilever Research Colworth Laboratory, the award is made to a scientist who is within 10 years of PhD completion, at the time of the awards nomination deadline (31 January).

-Those that have completed their PhD more than 10 years ago, but who have had a career break e.g. through family commitments, illness, late entry into higher education or other good reasons, will be considered by the Awards Committee.
+Those that have completed their PhD more than 10 years ago, but who have had a career break e.g. through family commitments, illness or other good reasons, will be considered by the Awards Committee.

 The recipient, who receives an honorarium of £3000, delivers a lecture at a conference of the Society and at at Unilever Research Laboratories.
-The awardee is invited to submit an article to a Society-owned journal.
+The awardee is invited to submit an article to a Society-owned publication.